-Kibbutz Mishmar Ha’Emek linked up with kibbutz Galed, another farming community to establish the Tama Plastic Industry in 1950.
+Kibbutz Mishmar Ha’Emek linked up with kibbutz Galed, another farming community to establish the Tama Group in 1950.
 Kibbutz members own it and many occupy key management positions and work in every department.

 Tama has grown and developed into a modern, dynamic enterprise employing more than 1,100 people in Israel and around the world.
 They established a business in Ireland when they purchased an existing business of Gerry Johnston who now oversees their operation here.
 The company’s focus is on producing packaging and protective products for agriculture, in particular on netwrap for hay, silage and straw; an area where it has led the market for the last 20 years.